 The San Francisco Chronicle ran an article on the same subject on November 8th 1969, stating "The string of sadistic calls began on October 23rd.
 On one occasion, the caller told Williams he had gone to a Martinez school in search of victims but had left when he found police there.
 Another time, the teacher said the caller, whose voice he described as muffled as if speaking through a handkerchief, said he was going to "kill the lady in the blue house".

 The arsenic laden drink was discovered on November 2nd 1969.
 This may not have been the Zodiac Killer, however, this threat was seemingly backed up.

-The article ran in the San Francisco Chronicle on November 8th 1969, so if this was the Zodiac, he may have been unaware at the point he mailed the 'Dripping Pen' card on November 8th, on whether his deadly attack had been successful.
+The article ran in the San Francisco Chronicle on November 8th 1969, so if this was the Zodiac, he may have been unaware at the point he mailed the 'Dripping Pen' card on November 8th as to whether his deadly attack had been successful.
 He mailed the "poison pen" letter on the same day and declared "I thought you would need a good laugh before you hear the bad news.
-You won't get the news for a while yet."
+You won't get the news for a while yet".
 Clearly, had Daniel Williams died from the poisoning, he may not have been discovered immediately.
-The style of attack would also conform to Zodiac's new declaration on November 9th, in that "I have grown rather angry with the police for their telling lies about me.
+The style of attack would also conform to Zodiac's new declaration on November 9th that "I have grown rather angry with the police for their telling lies about me.
 So I shall change the way the collecting of slaves.
 I shall no longer announce to anyone.
 When I committ my murders, they shall look like routine robberies, killings of anger, + a few fake accidents, etc".